mehulshakya/HRMS_Project/README.md

-Prerequisites
-Java JDK: Ensure you have JDK installed.Download any LTS support(For this project I have used java 21).
+#Human Resources Management System

+#Prerequisites

+Before starting, ensure you have the following installed on your system:

+Java JDK: Install the latest LTS version of JDK (For this project, Java 21 is used).
-Maven: Ensure Maven is installed for building the project.
+Maven: Ensure Maven is installed to build the project.
-Vs Code
-Mysql(Workbench)
-Node.js
-Postman

-# Steps
+VS Code: For frontend development.
+MySQL Workbench: To manage your database.
+Node.js: Required for running the frontend.
+Postman: For testing API endpoints.

+Setup Instructions

-Clone the Repository
+1. Clone the Repository
+git clone {repo-url}
-cd {repo-url}
+cd {repo-folder}

-Build the Project(for terminal)
+3. Build the Project

-mvn clean install
+To build the project, open the terminal and run: mvn clean install

-Run the Application
+3. Run the Application

-mvn spring-boot:run
+To run the Spring Boot application: mvn spring-boot:run
-Alternatively, you can run it from your IDE (e.g., Eclipse/Intellij) as a Java application.
+Alternatively, you can run the application directly from your IDE (e.g., Eclipse/IntelliJ) as a Java application.

-Usage:
+#Usage

+Access the Application
-Access the Application: Open your web browser and navigate to http://localhost:3000 after setting up your project code on both backend(Eclipse/Intellij) and frontend(Vs Code).
+Frontend: Open your browser and go to http://localhost:3000 to access the application (after setting up both the backend and frontend).

-# Check every endpoint at localhost:8082 using postman ,it should fetch the data.But first you have to add data into the tables.Refer the controller classes for the same.

-For database-
-setup the Mysql Workbench
+Backend:
+The backend will be running at http://localhost:8082.
+Use Postman to test the API endpoints.
+Make sure to add data to your database before testing.
+You can refer to the controller classes to understand how to populate the tables.
+Database Setup
+Open MySQL Workbench and create the necessary database.
-create database and make ensure the username and password are correctly configured in application.properties file of your java appication(Eclipse/Intellij).
+Ensure your MySQL credentials (username and password) are correctly configured in the application.properties file in your Java project (in Eclipse/IntelliJ).

-For frontend-
-install node.js
+Frontend Setup
+Install the required Node.js packages by running the following commands:

-use npm i
+npm install
+npm install axios bootstrap react-router-dom
+Start the frontend server:
-npm i axios(install other necessary packages also like bootstrap,react-router-dom). npm start
+npm start

+#Notes

+Ensure the backend is running before accessing the frontend.
+If you're facing any issues with the database or configuration, double-check the application.properties file and the MySQL setup in Workbench.